-Teacher engages students in explicit experimental inquiry, problem solving, decision making, investigation, invention, of tudent-designed tasks that require them to generate and test a hypothesis.
-Teacher provides resources that students will need to succeed at their tasks.
-The teacher circulates around the room while students work on their cognitively complex task, allowing students to east assistance The teacher has students formally (orally or in writing) present and support claims. comments: the decimal conservation TUDENT EVIDENCE - CHECKED OBSERVED INDICATORS Students are clearly working on complex tasks that require them to generate and test hypotheses and defend conclusion Students seek out the teacher for advice and guidance regarding hypothesis generation and testing tasks Students can use a wide range of evidence to identify grounds, backing, and qualifiers that support a claim. ons.
-Comments: Lett to contact.
+[] Teacher engages students in explicit experimental inquiry, problem solving, decision making, investigation, invention, or student-designed tasks that require them to generate and test a hypothesis. [] Teacher provides resources that students will need to succeed at their tasks. [] The teacher circulates around the room while students work on their cognitively complex task, allowing students to easily request assistance [] The teacher has students formally (orally or in writing) present and support claims.
+Comments: Carried and A STUDENT EVIDENCE - CHECKED OBSERVED INDICATORS Students are clearly working on complex tasks that require them to generate and test hypotheses and defend conclusions.
+Students seek out the teacher for advice and guidance regarding hypothesis generation and testing tasks Students can use a wide range of evidence to identify grounds, backing, and qualifiers that support a claim.
+Comments: